You are here: Home -> Getting Started with Sessions

 For video sessions you will need a PC, laptop, tablet or cell phone.
-You will need to use a web browser and login to my patient portal.
+You will need to use a web browser on a PC, laptop or cell phone and login to my client portal.
 If problems arise, I'll be happy help.

-"Informed Consent" refers to your understanding what being in therapy is about as well as its limits.
-Below are some of the forms I will include in the packet I email/mail you.
-If you click on the links, you can view, download and print the forms.
+"Informed Consent" refers to you understanding what being in therapy is about.
+Below are some of the forms I will include in the intake packet I will mail to you which you need to read and sign.
 Reading them will give you a good idea of who I am as a psychologist, what I can and cannot do.
-I need to know some things about you and you need to give me permission to handle your information in various ways.
+I also need to know some things about you and you need to give me permission to handle your information in various ways.
 You need to know the limits of confidentiality and what our agreement to work together looks like.
-Please read the forms.

-My Practice Brochure helps you know who I am and what I am qualified to do and not do.
-It also presents my office procedures, gives me permission to bill your insurance company (if you are using insurance) and discusses the limits of confidentiality.
+My Practice Brochure helps you know who I am, what I am qualified to do and not do and how things work in therapy.
 Informing you about who I am and what to expect during our work together is part of a process called "Informed Consent".
 Informed consent helps you understand what seeing a psychologist is about.
-Please read the form.
 I will review it with you and answer any questions you may have.

-The form discusses the potential benefits and potential risks of using vido conferencing and telephone calls to have therapy sessions.
-Since my sessions will all be via video conferencing or telephone calls, we need to review the do's and don'ts of conducting sessions "remotely", that is not in my office.
+The form discusses the potential benefits and potential risks of using video conferencing and telephone calls to have therapy sessions.
+Since my sessions will ALL be via video conferencing or telephone calls, we need to review the do's and don'ts of conducting sessions "remotely", that is, not in an office.

 The Health Insurance Portability and Accountability Act (HIPAA) is a law designed, among other things, to protect and ensure confidential handling of your protected health information (PHI).
-The information about HIPAA is contained in The Privacy Notice.
-Please read it and sign the consent form.
+The information about HIPAA is contained in The Notice of Privacy Practices.
+You can read it here as a standard HTML webpage (viewable on a cellphone, tablet, laptop or destop PC) or as a PDF.
 I will answer any questions you may have about privacy and confidentiality before or during our first session.
 The consent form has to be completed before our first session after the initial free consult.